Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/4.1.Switching_Communication_Paths/index.md

 </table>
 <br>
 *1 : If the SDL App is able to judge as the same device, it should switch Transport to USB.<br>
-*2 : If the SDL App will use the VPM after detecting WiFi tranport(which judge to be same with the device using BT), the SDL App will start the VPM.<br>
+*2 : If the SDL App will use the VPM after detecting WiFi tranport(which judge to be same with the device using BT), <br>the SDL App will start the VPM.<br>
 *3 : USB connection path is priority, even if the same device.<br>
 *4 : If the SDL App is able to judge as the same device, it should switch the connection method to USB.